 A Dog Friendly cottage in The New Forest

-There are many dog-friendly cottages in the New Forest because the area is famous for its walks across the health land and hidden bridleways.
-Discover woodlands, wildlife and a changeable coastline on the edge of the forest, while you stay in a stylish self-catering cottage.
+There are many dog-friendly cottages in the New Forest because the area is famous for its walks across the healthy land and hidden bridleways.
+Discover woodlands, wildlife, and a changeable coastline on the edge of the forest, while you stay in a stylish self-catering cottage.
 Or, find a hidden gem in the heart of the woodland and welcome the wildlife on your doorstep.
 At the end of a long walk, find yourself at a traditional pub to enjoy a hearty roast – the best way to enjoy a break in the New Forest.

 Dog Friendly caravan holidays in the Lake District

 Caravan holidays that allow dogs are plentiful across the Lake District.
 There are many destinations to choose from within the 912 square miles of natural beauty.
 Source a dog friendly static caravan and go fishing or pick a luxurious caravan holiday with a hot tub to relax.
 Beatrix Potter’s homeland is ideal to explore, among the 16 lakes and rugged fell mountains.
-Or challenge yourself to climb one of the Lake Districts diverse climbing routes.
+Or challenge yourself to climb one of the Lake Districts’ diverse climbing routes.

 Dog Friendly coastal cottages in North Devon

 North Devon‘s rugged coastline is full of rocky coves and dramatic cliffs to explore.
 Find a dog friendly holiday cottage, with a large enclosed garden.
 You and your dog will have somewhere to rest after a long day of watching wild seas and scurrying along sandy beaches.
-To see all the faces of North Devon, you could follow the Tarka Trail on foot or bike.
-Originally a disused railway line, the 180-mile trail will show you the best wildlife, river views and beaches.
+To see all the faces of North Devon, you could follow the Tarka Trail on foot or by bike.
+Originally a disused railway line, the 180-mile trail will show you the best wildlife, river views, and beaches.